 Tokusen Kobunboku's fragrance is splendidly effortless.
 There is less volume.
 Less intensity.
 Less to notice.
 But this is not to say the fragrance is any less - quite the contrary.
 Tokusen Kobunboku is soft and confident, blending and weaving warmth, dry sweetness, coolness, and soft tartness together in a masterful display of confident restraint.

 As the stick is consumed, the fragrance deepens and expands.
 Encompassing and relaxing, the expansion is easy to drift within as if in a separate space physically and mentally.
 Tokusen Kobunboku is effortless in its ability to soften the world's rough edges, developing a sense of calm and confidence within its tart semi-sweetness.
-This would be an excellent companion to sit with in mediation, as it is expanding, calming, and refreshing.
+This would be an excellent companion to sit with in meditation, as it is expanding, calming, and refreshing.

 Once extinguished, Tokusen Kobunboku's after-note softens, deepens further, and becomes even more mellow with a slight powdery vanilla-like feel.
 A dry sweetness rises softly and delicately like fresh blossoms in a distant garden.
 The spicy notes of the stick return, lending an invigorating quality to the cool notes experienced during burning.
 Tokusen Kobunboku's after-note is extremely long lasting, imparting a soft sweetness to a space like a faint found memory several hours later.